Last night, the neighborhood owls were going crazy

 In the new transit proposal, all the roads are replaced by canals.

 It’s just an ordinary walking tour.
-But we’ve convinced ourselves
+But we’re convinced

 we’re on a voyage into the imagination.